DearYoyoa/Multimodal-Adaptive-RAG/README.md

 ```
 Two four-classifiers can be trained.
 The RIR-Optimistic Strategy calls RIR for all cases except (false, true), while the RIR-Pessimistic Strategy does not call RIR for all cases except (true, false).
 Or, the binary classifier can be directly trained.
 ## 🚀 Evaluate
 Test using the trained classifier.
+Finally, make the judgment using exact matching or by using the Qwen2.5VL-72b model.
 ```
 bash cl2_token_okvqa.sh
 ```